Showtime Series 'Rust' Starring Jeff Daniels Set To Begin This Week

 By: Paul Martino

-PITTSBURGH (KDKA) – Closing Thompson Run Road between Babcock and Vilsack will cause a lot of traffic problems this Thursday but there is an upside to the closure.READ MORE: Bipartisan Compromise On Infrastructure Bill Seems More Elusive Than Ever
+PITTSBURGH (KDKA) – Closing Thompson Run Road between Babcock and Vilsack will cause a lot of traffic problems this Thursday but there is an upside to the closure.READ MORE: Rep. Conor Lamb To Serve As Vice Chair Of The Subcommittee On Aviation

+The closure will take place at noon and last until 11:59 p.m.

 Neighbors in the community may get a glimpse of Jeff Daniels who is in town to film the Showtime series “Rust.”